jhabets/visual-asset-management-system/README.md

 -   `app.govCloud.enabled` | default: false | #Feature to deploy to the AWS GovCloud partition.
 Will automatically turn VAMS features on/off based on service support.

--   `app.useOpenSearchServerless.enabled` | default: true | #Feature to deploy the Open Search service for VAMS asset searching.
-If false, will revert back to limited asset UI filter capability.
+-   `app.useGlobalVpc.enabled` | default: false | #Will create a global VPC to use for various configuration feature options.
+Using an ALB, OpenSearch Provisioned, or the Point Cloud Visualization Pipeline will force this setting to true.
+All options under this section only apply if this setting is set/force to 'true'.
+-   `app.useGlobalVpc.useForAllLambdas` | default: false | #Feature will deploy all lambdas created behind the VPC and create needed interface endpoints to support communications.
+Reccomended only for select deployments based on security (FedRamp) or external component VPC-only access (e.g. RDS).
+-   `app.useGlobalVpc.addVpcEndpoints` | default: true | #Will generate all needed VPC endpoints on either newly created VPC or imported VPC.
+Note: ALB S3 VPCe will be created if using an ALB regardless of this setting due to unique setup nature of that VPCe and ALB listeners tie.
+-   `app.useGlobalVpc.optionalExternalVpcId` | default: NULL | #Specify an existing VPC ID to import from the given region instead of creating a new VPC.
+If specified, will override any internal generation and will require `app.useGlobalVpc.optionalExternalPrivateSubnetIds` and/or `app.useGlobalVpc.optionalExternalPublicSubnetIds` to be provided.
+-   `app.useGlobalVpc.optionalExternalPrivateSubnetIds` | default: NULL | #Comma deliminated list of private subnet IDs in the provided optional VPC to use.
+Must provide at least 1 private subnet, 2 if using an ALB (non-public subnet), and 3 if using opensearch provisioned.
+-   `app.useGlobalVpc.optionalExternalPublicSubnetIds` | default: NULL | #Comma deliminated list of public subnet IDs in the provided optional VPC to use.
+Will only be looked at if `app.useAlb.usePublicSubnet` is true.
+Required to have minimum of 2 public subnets for ALB.
+-   `app.useGlobalVpc.vpcCidrRange` | default: 10.1.0.0/16 | #Specifies the CIDR range to use for the new VPC created.
+Ignored if importing an external VPC.

+-   `app.openSearch.useProvisioned.enabled` | default: false | #Feature to deploy opensearch serverless (default) or provisioned.
+When deploying with opeensearch provisioned, this will enable the use of the global VPC option.
+A minimum of 3 AZs will be used to deploy opensearch provisioned.

--   `app.useLocationService.enabled` | default: false | #Feature to use location services to display maps data for asset metadata types that store global position coordinates
+-   `app.useLocationService.enabled` | default: true | #Feature to use location services to display maps data for asset metadata types that store global position coordinates

 -   `app.useAlb.enabled` | default: false | #Feature to swap in a Application Load Balancer instead of a CloudFront Deployment.
 This will 1) disable static webpage caching, 2) require a fixed web domain to be specified, 3) require a SSL/TLS certicate to be registered in AWS Certifcate Manager, and 4) have a S3 bucket name available in the partition that matches the domain name for the static website contents
--   `app.useAlb.publicSubnet` | default: false | #Specifies if the ALB should be available for access in a public or private subnet.
+-   `app.useAlb.usePublicSubnet` | default: false | #Specifies if the ALB should use a public subnet.
+If creating a new VPC, will create seperate public subnets for ALB.
+If importing an existing VPC, will require `app.useGlobalVpc.optionalExternalPublicSubnetIds` to be filled out.
--   `app.useAlb.vpcCidrRange` | default: 10.1.0.0/16 | #Specifies the CIDR range to use for the new VPC created for the ALB
--   `app.useAlb.domainHost` | default: vams1.example.com | #Specifies the domain to use for the ALB and static webpage S3 bucket
+-   `app.useAlb.domainHost` | default: vams1.example.com | #Specifies the domain to use for the ALB and static webpage S3 bucket.
+Required to be filled out to use ALB.
 -   `app.useAlb.certificateARN` | default: arn:aws-us-gov:acm:<REGION>:<ACCOUNTID>:certificate/<CERTIFICATEID> | #Specifies the existing ACM certificate to use for the ALB for HTTPS connections.
 ACM certificate must be for the `domainHost` specified and reside in the region being deployed to.
+Required to be filled out to use ALB.
 -   `app.useAlb.optionalHostedZoneID` | default: NULL | #Optional route53 zone host ID to automatically create an alias for the `domainHost` specified to the created ALB.

 -   `app.pipelines.usePointCloudVisualization.enabled` | default: false | #Feature to create a point cloud visualization processing pipeline to support point cloud file type viewing within the VAMS web UI.
--   `app.pipelines.usePointCloudVisualization.vpcCidrRange` | default: 10.2.0.0/16 | #Specifies the CIDR range to use for the new VPC created for the pipeline components
+This will enable the global VPC option and all pipeline components will be put behind the VPC.

 -   `app.authProvider.useCognito.enabled` | default: true | #Feature to use Cognito Use Pools should be used for VAMS user management and authentication.
 At least 1 authProvider must be enabled in the configuration.
 -   `app.authProvider.useCognito.useSaml` | default: false | #Specifies if Cognito User Pools use a federated SAML from an external IDP integration.
+-   `app.authProvider.useExternalOathIdp.enabled` | default: false | #UNUSED.
+Reserved for future use
+-   `app.authProvider.useExternalOathIdp.idpAuthProviderUrl` | default: NULL | #UNUSED.
+Reserved for future use

+Additional configuration notes

+-   Gov Cloud - TBD
+-   Global VPC - TBD
+-   OpenSearch Provisioned - This service is very sensitive to VPC Subnet Availabilty Zone selection.
+If using an external VPC, make sure the provided private subnets are a minimum of 3 and are each in their own availability zone.

 ### Architecture components